kruthof/kruthof.github.io/_projects/gntd.md

 ## Methodology

 All articles have been translated to english first.
-Articles have been encoded using Bidirectional Autoencoder using Transformers (Bert).
+Articles have been encoded using Bidirectional Autoencoder using Transformers (BERT).
 Next, UMAP has been used to reduce dimensionality from 512 to 10.
 HDBSCAN has been used for clustering.
-Sentiments are estimated using FinBert.
+Sentiments are estimated using FinBERT.
 Overall, 76 unique topics have been identified.

 ## Visualization
 Detailed information can be found using the [visualisation app](https://share.streamlit.io/kruthof/gna/main/app.py)!